 Human history is replete with movements that placed the rights of a few above the rights of many.
 It is in this that freedom is often lost, as the tenacious fight for one’s ‘right’ supersedes morality, ignores basic truths, and denies others the most basic fundamental right–life.
 Sanger’s birth control crusade was about her redefining her concept of society: complete liberation from sexual taboos, from marital fidelity, from a male-dominated civilization that (she believed) placed women in bondage through childbirth.
 The operative word in ‘Birth Control’ is control and it was the primary goal of this movement….population control.

-In 1962, Alan F. Guttmacher took the helm of Sanger’s Planned Parenthood as the President of the organization.5 While practicing in New York, he single-handedly changed the definition of a woman’s health to include abortion while working closely with Planned Parenthood and other promoters of birth control and abortion.
-Once he assumed control, he shifted the focus of the strategically located birth control facilities toward abortion, promoting the newly crafted “right” promised in the landmark Supreme Court Roe v.
+In 1962, Alan F. Guttmacher took the helm of Sanger’s Planned Parenthood as the President of the organization.5 While practicing in New York, he was instrumental in changing the definition of a woman’s health to include abortion.
+Dr. Guttmacher (an OB/GYN) shifted the focus of the strategically located birth control facilities toward abortion, promoting the newly crafted “right” promised in the landmark Supreme Court Roe v.
 Wade case.
 The Guttmacher Institute, named after Alan F. Guttmacher, was originally an arm of Planned Parenthood, established to influence reproductive health policy worldwide.5 Over the past seven years, they have been funded $2.1 million by Planned Parenthood and listed as an “affiliate” on PPFA’s 990 tax forms.
 (See video “We’ve Been Guttmacher’d”).

 Planned Parenthood and the abortion industry foster a culture that celebrates abandonment and death while pushing for the disintegration of the traditional family.
 Planned Parenthood simultaneously spends millions of dollars lobbying the federal government to expand its spending on welfare and contraception (e.g. S.N.A.P. and The Affordable Care Act, respectively) while receiving $542.4 million of our tax dollars to push abortion to the vulnerable–especially those abandoned by men.